jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

 I used lots of online videos and pop culture references in this book.
-I found using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
-Using fiction can make things sound very dramatic, so please read this book with some moderation.
+I wanted to write a more academic book, but life didn't workout that way, and I found using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.
 Please keep in mind, you'll have to press play on the YouTube videos, and enable sound on the GIFs.

 Also note, I've finished writing the majority of the book, but I'm still getting reader feedback.
-If you like to contribute your thoughts on anything, you can [email me](mailto:techvolution@outlook.com) or, fitting to internet culture, you can write on this webpage by clicking "edit, then the paragraph you want to comment/edit.
+If you like to contribute your thoughts on anything, you can [email me](mailto:techvolution@outlook.com) or, fitting to internet culture, you can write on this webpage by clicking "edit", then the paragraph you want to comment/edit.
 You can make an account on this website or not, that's up to you.

 I tried catching all the grammatical errors.
-But if I missed any, it would be helpful if you'd make can make quick note or correction.
+If I missed any, it would be helpful if you'd make a quick note or correction.
 I'd especially appreciate knowing if the writing gets slow.
-I'd love to shave as many pages from this book as possible.
+I'd love to shave as many pages from this book as possible before paying an editor to polish the final draft.

 Lastly, keep in mind all web browsers have "reader" modes that let you customize the screen.
 For Firefox press _F9_, Safari/Edge _Command-Shift-R_.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
 Some readers disable videos, so I put a link to them so you can still tap and watch.